SUMOTEXT/Sumotext-API-Guide-Legacy/api-docs/receiving-mo.md

 > Receive post data when your shortcode/key gets a text.

 The SUMOTEXT platform can be configured to forward 'some' or 'all' mobile originated (MO) messages directly to the client.
 When a mobile originated (MO) text message is received by the SUMOTEXT System, it can be posted as an HTTP Get to a webpage you have registered in our system.

+> Read about adding a postback URL [here](https://github.com/SUMOTEXT/Sumotext-API-Guide/blob/master/api-docs/receiving-post-data.md#add-a-postback-url).

 ### HTTP Method - `GET`
 ### URL